Energy in Nepal: Wind

 Nepal has substantial wind energy potential, with estimates of over 3000 MW total capacity.
 Around 448 MW is commercially viable for electricity generation.
 Nepal's wind energy potential is concentrated in the high mountains and mid-hills regions, with favorable sites over 3,300 meters above sea level.
 Despite low population density and arduous geographical conditions, Khumbu Region, Kagbeni, Chusang, Thakmarpha, and Khanjiroba are some of the high-potential mountain areas for wind energy.

-Despite having immense potential, there has yet to be much progress in developing wind energy in Nepal.
+Despite some small initiatives, Nepal has abundant wind energy resources that are primarily unutilized because of inadequate policies and insufficient Investment in the sector.
 The two 10 kW wind turbines installed by the Nepal Electricity Authority in Kagbeni, Mustang, in 1989 were destroyed within three months.
 During 2018, there were only 113.6 kW of total installed wind capacity, 65 kW from AEPC, 3.5 kW from Practical Action, and 45.1 kW from the private sector.
-Despite some small initiatives, Nepal has abundant wind energy resources that are primarily unutilized because of inadequate policies and insufficient Investment in the sector.